learn-co-students/SENG-LIVE-062821/Phase-3/solutions/08_activerecord_associations_many_to_many/README.md

 ---

-- Part 1 - Understand Many to Many pattern and apply it to Patient Tracking Application (with me)
-- Part 2 - Apply Many to Many pattern to Dog walking application
-- Part 3 - Use association methods in the console to create relationships between instances

 ## Important Resources for Today
 - [Reference guide for migrations to update existing tables](https://api.rubyonrails.org/v5.2.6/classes/ActiveRecord/ConnectionAdapters/SchemaStatements.html)
 - [Reference guide for creating new tables (what you can do with the |t|)](https://api.rubyonrails.org/v5.2.6/classes/ActiveRecord/ConnectionAdapters/TableDefinition.html)